vinayakgupta29/vinayakgupta29/README.md

 ## <👨‍💻 About Me>

-A Mathematics student and a programmer trying to get through life whilst doing some coding here and there. 🎓 &nbsp;&nbsp;
+A Physics student and a programmer trying to get through life whilst doing some coding here and there. 🎓 &nbsp;&nbsp;

-- I am a Full Stack Developer primarily focusing on Android(Flutter) and Backends in REST API's primanrily in Node.JS and GO   &nbsp;
+- I am a Full Stack Developer primarily focusing on Android(Flutter) and Backends in REST API's primarily in Node.JS and GO   &nbsp;
 - Believe in **Learning & Empowering Minds** <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="40">
 - Trying my hands in Cryptography and distributed systems for now. 🤖
+- JLPT in progress
 - Always eager to find and learn new things. 📚
 - 🚩 Experienced in leading and mentoring teams, fostering collaboration, and ensuring project success with strong leadership and effective communication.